Used when you have no documents or proof of Registration Number

 Forms and Documents for DVLA

 - Completed form V55/5.
-Completion of this form can be confusing as it is the DVLA's standard input document to cover new vehicles etc. You need to complete entries 5-10, 30-33, 27 and your name, address and signature on page 2.The layout of this form does change so check with the Registrations Officers if you are unsure about the entries required.
+Completion of this form can be confusing as it is the DVLA's standard input document to cover new vehicles etc. You need to complete entries 5-10, 30-33, 27 and your name, address and signature on page 2.The layout of this form does change so check with the Vehicle Registrations OfficerVehicle Registrations Officer,s if you are unsure about the entries required.
 This form is now available to download and is no longer only available by post from the DVLA.

 - Insurance certificate and MOT if appropriate